trineostaging/trineostaging.github.com/_posts/2011-08-26-Ext-JS-Introduction.markdown

 Author [Matthew Wratt]

 Recently we have been working on a project that requires a rich user interface.
-We chose to use Ext JS 4 which provides alot of shiney controls as well as an MVC frame work to manage data on the page.
+We chose to use Ext JS 4 which provides alot of great controls as well as an MVC frame work to manage data on the page.
 It can also be easily configured to connect restfully to rails.

 The premise: We need a simple way to assign users to permission groups.